boyang9602/ejs/README.md

 `%%>` Outputs a literal `%>`
 `%>` Plain ending tag

-Now it supports `-%>` which can eliminate the blank line this line left in the generated file.
+Now it supports `-%>` which can eliminate the blank line that this line leaves in the generated file.
 It will ignore anything from `<% ... -%>` to the first `\n` after it.
 eg:
 `<% if(true) {-%>`